qruto/laravel-wave/README.md

 window.Wave = new Wave({ namespace: 'App.Path.Models' });
 ```

-## Persistent Connection / Fighting with Timeouts
+## Persistent Connection (optional)

 Depend on web server configuration you may notice that the connection drops at a certain interval.
 Wave automatically reconnecting after request timeout.
 Don't worry to lost events during reconnection, Laravel Wave stores events history in one minute by default.
 You can change `resume_lifetime` value in the config file.

-> ❇️ Interval between events should be less than web server request timeout and no other low-level timeout options set, to save connection persisted.
+> ⚠️ Interval between events should be less than web server request timeout and no other low-level timeout options set, to save connection persisted.

 Wave try to send ping event during SSE connection request if the last event occurred earlier than the number of seconds set in `ping.frequency` config value.
 If application does not expect SSE connections frequently, specify the environment on which a ping event will be sent each Wave request.